-ASU 2014-15, "Presentation of Financial Statements-Going Concern (Subtopic 205-40) - Disclosure of Uncertainties about an Entity's Ability to 'Continue as a Going Concern' was issued by the FASB in August 2014.
+ASU 2014-15, "Presentation of Financial Statements-Going Concern (Subtopic 205-40) - Disclosure of Uncertainties about an Entity's Ability to Continue as a Going Concern" was issued by the FASB in August 2014.
 The primary purpose of the ASU is to provide guidance in GAAP about management's responsibility to evaluate whether there is substantial doubt about an entity's ability to continue as a going concern and to provide related footnote disclosures.
 The amendments should reduce diversity in the timing and content of footnote disclosure.
 ASU 2014-15 is effective for the annual period ending after December 15, 2016, and for the annual periods and interim periods thereafter.
 Early adoption is permitted.
 The Company is currently assessing the impact of this guidance, but does not believe that it will have a material impact on its consolidated results of operations, financial position or disclosures.

 ASU 2014-12, "Compensation-Stock Compensation (Topic 718) - Accounting for Share-Based Payments When the Terms of an Award Provide That a Performance Target Could Be Achieved after the Requisite Service Period" was issued by the FASB in June 2014.
 ASU 2014-12 requires that compensation cost should be recognized in the period in which it becomes probable that the performance target will be achieved and should represent the compensation cost attributable to the period(s) for which the requisite service has already been rendered.
 ASU 2014-12 is effective for public business entities for annual periods and interim periods within the annual periods beginning after December 15, 2015.
 Early adoption is permitted.
-The Company is currently assessing the impact of this guidance, but does not believe that it will have a material impact on its consolidated results of operations, financial position or disclosures.
+The Company adopted ASU 2014-12 during our first quarter of fiscal year 2017, which had no impact on our consolidated financial statements, and will apply the new guidance in future periods.